Clean Code for IT Specialists: Clean Programming from the Start

 - Meaningful names with verbs for actions

-3. Use Comments Sparingly and Wisely
+3. Use comments sparingly and meaningfully

-This is often controversial: the Clean Code philosophy states that good code doesn’t need comments.
-Comments are often a sign that the code isn’t written clearly enough.
+This is where it gets controversial: The Clean Code philosophy states that good code doesn't need comments.
+Comments are often a sign that the code isn't written clearly enough.

-When are comments useful:
+When comments are useful:

 - Legal notices and licenses